-Our approach builds upon previous research on learning through situated interactive instruction (Mohan et al., 2012) in an agent we now call Rosie (RObotic Soar Instructable Entity).
-This agent is embodied in a robot arm and Kinect sensor in a table-top world, where the arm can manipulate foam blocks.
+Our approach builds on previous research on learning through situated interactive instruction (Mohan et al. 2012) in an agent we now call Rosie (RObotic Soar Instructable Entity).
+Rosie is embodied in a robot arm and Kinect sensor in a table-top world, where the arm can manipulate foam blocks.
 Rosie uses the Kinect sensor to detect the color, shape, size, location, and orientation of the blocks.
-A chat window lets it communicate with a mentor using restricted natural language.
-A simulator, developed by the APRIL lab, provides an accurate replication of the environment and has been used in many of our experiments.
+A chat window allows Rosie to communicate with a mentor using restricted natural language.
+A simulator, developed by the APRIL lab, provides an accurate replication of the environment and is used in many of our experiments.

-A human teacher and Rosie use mixed-initiative (communication is bidirectional) and situated (embedded in a shared real-world environment) interaction.
-The agent learns the meaning of new nouns (square, rectangle, triangle, ...), adjectives (red, large, ...), prepositions (in, to the right of, on, ...), and verbs (move, store, cook, ...) that refer to objects, properties, spatial relations, and actions in its environment.
+A human teacher and Rosie use mixed-initiative (the communication is bidirectional) and situated (embedded in a shared real-world environment) interaction.
+Rosie learns the meaning of new nouns (square, rectangle, triangle, ...), adjectives (red, large, ...), prepositions (in, to the right of, on, ...), and verbs (move, store, cook, ...) that refer to objects, properties, spatial relations, and actions in its environment.
 When learning new words, Rosie learns procedural knowledge (actions and control knowledge for verbs), object descriptions (such as feature detectors for the colors, shapes and sizes), and spatial relations.
-After Rosie learns a new word, the human can use it freely in future instructions (move the green block to the pantry).
-The agent can use learned words when responding to questions (that is a large green block).
+After Rosie learns a new word, the human can use it freely in future instructions and commands (move the green block to the pantry).
+Rosie can use learned words when responding to questions (that is a large green block).

-Rosie has only limited initial domain knowledge: action knowledge for performing its primitive actions (picking up a block and putting down a block), feature-space knowledge of object attributes (the fact that objects have a color, a size, and a shape), and primitive spatial relations about the alignment of objects.
-The agent has additional task-independent processing knowledge for parsing sentences, managing interactions with the human, and learning new words.
-Spatial reasoning is done within Soar's Spatial Visual System (Laird, 2012), which encodes a three-dimensional model of the world as a scene graph and allows for mental projection of imagined objects and relations.
-Mohan et. al (2012) describe the details of how Rosie learns new words from this initial knowledge.
+Rosie has only limited initial domain knowledge: action knowledge for performing its primitive actions (picking up a block and putting down a block), feature-space knowledge of object attributes (the fact that objects have a color, a size, and a shape), and primitive spatial knowledge on the alignment of objects.
+Rosie has additional task-independent processing knowledge for parsing sentences, managing interactions with the human, and learning new words.

+Spatial reasoning is done within Soar's Spatial Visual System (Laird 2012), which encodes a 3D model of the world as a scene graph and allows for mental projection of imagined objects and relations.
+The details of how Rosie learns new words from this set of initial knowledge are described in more depth in (Mohan et al. 2012).

-Rosie is implemented in Soar (Laird, 2012), which has been in development and use for over 30 years and has been applied to a wide variety of domains and tasks, including prior research on instruction, natural language understanding, and robot control.
-Recent advances in the architecture, including a spatial visual system, episodic memory, and semantic memory, have broadened the types of knowledge it can represent, use, and learn.
+Rosie is implemented in Soar (Laird, 2012).
+Soar has been in development and use for over 30 years and has been applied to a wide variety of domains and tasks, including prior research on instruction, natural language understanding, and robot control.
+Recent advances in Soar, including SVS, episodic memory, and semantic memory have broadened the types of knowledge it can represent, use, and learn.
 One of our hypotheses is that the collective compatibilities of Soar are now sufficient for creating a general taskable agent.

-This research introduces a new agent, $Rosie{TAG}$ (Task Acquisition for Games).
-The task acquisition knowledge is encoded in Soar as an extension to Rosie and includes knowledge to support an interactive dialogue where the human introduces a new task, then incrementally and interactively teaches it the available actions, goals, and constraints.
+This research introduces a new agent based on Rosie, $Rosie{TAG}$ (Task Acquisition for Games).
+The task acquisition knowledge is encoded in Soar as an extension to Rosie and includes knowledge to support an interactive dialogue where the human introduces a new task, and then incrementally and interactively teaches it the available actions, goals, and constraints.
 For convenience, we will refer to the extended agent as Rosie.

 Figure 1.
-Images of Rosie solving the Frogs and Toads puzzle in the real world (on the left) and in simulation (on the right).
+Images from Rosie starting to solve the frogs and toads puzzle in the real world (on the left) and in simulation (on the right)